notaustens/MDT-Configuration-Guide/README.md

 SkipBDDWelcome=YES
 ```
-# Step 7: Add Applications to the Deployment Share

 # Step 8: Update the Deployment Share

 After configuring the deployment share, update it.
 Updating the deployment share updates all the MDT configuration files and generates a customized version of Windows PE.
 You use the customized version of Windows PE to start the target computer and initiate OTI deployment.